-Canadian-based Reconnaissance Oil and Gas (ReconAfrica), through its locally registered subsidiaries and joint ventures, was granted a 25-year petroleum exploration license (License No. 73) over 34,000km/8.4 million acres of lands in Namibia traditionally used and occupied by the San people.
-A 25-year petroleum exploration licence was also granted to ReconAfrica in Botswana.
+Canadian-based Reconnaissance Oil and Gas (ReconAfrica), through its locally registered subsidiaries and joint ventures, has been granted a petroleum exploration license (License No. 73) in Namibia over 34,000km/8.4 million acres of lands traditionally used and occupied by the San peoples.